 Email Policy / Response Time: Clemson does not provide me with a phone; email is my preferred method of contact for university business.
 You can expect a response to your email inquiries within 36 hours, excluding weekends and university holidays.

-Copyright: All materials found in this
+Copyright: All materials found in this course

-Online Conduct: Appropriate online
+Online Conduct: Appropriate online academic

-adhering to these standards of conduct:
+standards of conduct:

 Online communication that fails to meet these